ale3d62/browser-homepage/README.md

 ### Customize Bookmarks

 Bookmarks can be configured in the `bookmarks.js` file. `bookmarks` is an array of objects with a `title` and `links` property.
 The `title` defines what the header of the "bookmark section" box will be. `link` is an array of link objects each with a name and a url to link to.

+Bookmarks that are displayed in the Extra Bookmarks popup should be included in the "Extras" title array.

 > The way the site is currently styled, bookmarks should always have a length of `4`.
 If you want to have more sections, you need to change the `width` property of the css class `bookmark-set`